 When you have completed the required hours of supervision, you are ready to upgrade your license to the level of Licensed Residential Real Property Appraiser.

 Learn more about the Steps to Minnesota Appraiser Licensing.

 Take the next step in your appraisal career by upgrading to the next level of Minnesota appraisal licensure: Licensed Residential Real Property Appraiser.
-Brightwood Career Institute, powered by Kaplan Appraisal Education, offers course packages and individual classes tailored to meet the education requirements, and prepare you to begin performing appraisals unsupervised.
+Kaplan Real Estate Education offers course packages and individual classes tailored to meet the education requirements, and prepare you to begin performing appraisals unsupervised.
 For each level of licensure, we’ve detailed the Steps to Licensing, for your convenience.

 If you have your currently a Licensed Residential Real Property Appraiser and would like to advance your career, upgrade to the Certified Residential Real Property Appraiser Level.

 Upgrading your license to the Certified Residential Real Property Appraiser level will allow you to appraise residential properties regardless of value.
 Choose from complete education packages, or individual courses to meet your education requirement.
 Expand your knowledge base and opportunities, and literally take your career to a whole new level by upgrading your Minnesota appraisal license with Kaplan's classes.

 Please note, the qualification requirements for the Certified Residential Real Property Appraisal license level are due to change in 2015.
 View the AQB Changes page for more information.